cooljingle/memrise-chinese-examples/README.md

 Userscript which provides example Chinese sentences.
 When reviewing new/forgotton words you get the following:

-- example mandarin sentences from LINE dictionary
+- example Mandarin Chinese sentences from LINE dictionary
 - toggle to show pinyin and english translation
 - navigation buttons to cycle through examples